 Barbara Bedogni, Ph.D., Case Western Reserve University - School of Medicine

-Mentor: Ernest Borden, Deputy Director, Taussig Cancer Institute, Cleveland Clinic
+Mentor: Ernest Borden, M.D., Deputy Director, Taussig Cancer Institute, Cleveland Clinic

 New therapies against mutated BRAF have shown some promise, however they are applicable to half of the patient population and resistance inevitably sets in within few months of treatment.
 We propose a novel treatment approach that targets Notch and ERBB signaling cascades and that has the potential to treat patients independently of the dominant mutations that drive the disease.
 Notch and ERBB, are essential for the well-being of melanocytes and their precursors.
 Melanomas re-activate them and use them to their advantage to promote growth and survival.
 While inhibiting either Notch or ERBB alone only marginally affects survival, simultaneous inhibition of both pathways results in over 90% of cell death, with equal efficacy in either mutated or wild type BRAF cells.
 Our goal is to understand the mechanisms by which Notch and ERBB signaling regulate melanoma cell growth and survival and most importantly, to provide experimental evidence that the pharmacological targeting of these two pathways can effectively halt melanoma growth and metastasis in a majority of melanoma patients.
 To this end, we will use powerful transgenic mouse melanoma models that very closely recapitulate the biology of human melanoma and are particularly suitable for drug testing.
 We believe the evidence obtained in this study will be instrumental in supporting the use of Notch and ERBB inhibitors in melanoma therapy.
 Such compounds already exist and are used for the treatment of other cancers.
 The applicability to melanoma is therefore a concrete possibility in the short term.

 Combining targeted therapy and immunotherapy to treat melanoma